15+ Company Intranet Examples: Real Intranet Sites & Templates You Can Use Today

 There is nothing more frustrating for an employee than searching for a form or policy and not finding it.
 A robust, "smart" search function is non-negotiable.

-By focusing on these must-have features and continuously analyzing how intranet users engage with the platform, organizations can drive increased employee engagement and ensure their intranet becomes an essential part of the digital workplace.
+By focusing on these must-have features and continuously analyzing how intranet users engage with the platform, organizations can drive increased employee engagement and ensure their intranet site becomes an essential part of the digital workplace.

 When evaluating corporate intranet platforms, it's important to consider the different types of intranet solutions available and how they impact user experience and employee engagement.
 Effective intranet software can enhance information architecture, boost adoption, and provide real value to employees:

-Included with license but requires technical expertise
+| Native (Microsoft 365) | M365-committed organizations with technical resources | Included with license but requires technical expertise |

-Fast to deploy but creates digital silos
+| Standalone SaaS | Quick deployment, simple needs | Fast to deploy but creates digital silos |

-Best of both worlds: M365 integration + modern design
+| Enhancement Layer | M365 users wanting design flexibility | Best of both worlds: M365 integration + modern design |

-Real-World Proof: How Companies Use ShortPoint
+How Real Companies Use ShortPoint to Transform Their Intranets

 World Acceptance Corp